 There is no requirement for you to be registered as a refugee by UNHCR or government authorities in your present country in order to apply for Humanitarian (Subclass 201) visa.
 However, it is preferable to be registered by UNHCR to ensure you are offered the necessary protection and care.

 You must be in your own country to apply for the Humanitarian (Subclass 201) visa.

-To apply for this visa, you can lodge an application using form 842 and provide your address.
-You can also apply through the Community Proposal Pilot or Community Support Program using form 1417 which is completed by the approved proposing organisation.
+To apply for this visa, you can lodge an application form and provide your address.
+You can also apply through the Community Proposal Pilot or Community Support Program using a CSP form which is completed by the approved proposing organisation.

 You will not be eligible to apply for Humanitarian (Subclass 201) visa if any of the below apply to you: